Have you ever wondered about the status of the package you have delivered? Has any impact caused significant damage to the contents of the package?

 We combined two advanced features available in the ST MEMS sensors: the machine learning core (MLC) and the finite state machine (FSM):

-- We used Unico-GUI to generate and configure a decision tree model with three nodes to detect the different classes.
+• We used MEMS-Studio to generate and configure a decision tree model with three nodes to detect the different classes.

 Sensor